port-zero/website/content/competences/integration.md

 We know you've got a cronjob that is running a PHP CSV parser that pushes data directly into another system's database somewhere in your infrastructure.
 We can help!
 - We design and implement a modern API to connect your services.
-- We can modernize, add features to or debug existing APIs in your infrastructure.
+- We modernize, add features to or debug existing APIs in your infrastructure.
-- We can set up a centralized user & rights management concept and system (LDAP + interfaces).
+- We set up centralized user & rights management concepts and systems.

 ## Administrating Systems

-We can also help you with the administration of your existing infrastructure.
+We will also help you with the administration of your existing infrastructure.
 For example:

 - Setting up a CI/CD pipeline.
 - Setting up extensible Jitsi video conferencing servers for your organization.